Detroit Shock: 1998–2002: The early years

-From worst to champions (2003)
+2003: From worst to champions

 President Bush with the Shock in the White House Rose Garden in May 2004 after they won the 2003 WNBA Finals.

 After massive changes to the roster, Bill Laimbeer predicted before the 2003 season that the Shock would be league champions.
 The Shock dominated the East in the regular season, posting a 25–9 record and winning the #1 seed by seven games.
 In the playoffs, the Shock defeated the Cleveland Rockers 2–1 for their first playoff series win in franchise history.
 In the Conference Finals, the Shock swept the Connecticut Sun 2–0 to reach the WNBA Finals.
 Despite the achievements, the Shock were viewed as huge underdogs to the two-time defending champion Los Angeles Sparks, who were looking for a three-peat.
 The Shock emerged victorious in the series, winning a thrilling Game 3 83–78.
 That game drew the largest crowd in WNBA history.
 Ruth Riley was named WNBA Finals MVP.
 With the win, the Shock became the first American professional sports team to go from having the worst overall record in the league to being champions in the following season.

-Return to mediocrity (2004–2005)
+2004–2005: Return to mediocrity

 The Shock stumbled after their championship season and played mediocre basketball in the 2004 season.
-The Shock posted a 17–17 record, qualifying for the playoffs as the #3 seed.
+The Shock posted a 17–17 record, qualifying for the playoffs as the No. 3 seed.
 The Shock took the series against the New York Liberty the full three games, but fell in the end 2–1.

 In the offseason, former Pistons star Rick Mahorn was hired as an assistant coach.
 Much like the previous season, the Shock played mediocre basketball, posting a 16–18 record, which was good enough to secure the #4 seed.
 In the playoffs, the Shock got swept by the Connecticut Sun.